 If you require face-to-face assistance either via the computer or in person, please email one of us to set up an appointment.
-We can communicate via Skype or can set up a time to meet on campus, preferably immediately before or after a synchronous session.
+We can are designed to review and reinforce essential concepts and skills of the week.
+They will be recorded and made available on Sakai in case you are not able or choose not to attend.